WindmillStudios/Mistral-Core/README.md

-# Mistral Engine
+# Mistral Core

 ![C++ Standard](https://img.shields.io/badge/C%2B%2B-20-blue.svg?style=flat&logo=c%2B%2B)
 ![License](https://img.shields.io/badge/License-Zlib-green.svg)
 ![Platform](https://img.shields.io/badge/Platform-Windows%20%7C%20Linux-lightgrey)

 **Mistral** is a modern, modular, and lightweight Game Engine core written in **C++20**.
-Built on top of the robust **Raylib** framework, it provides a flexible Component-based architecture and a hierarchical Scene Graph, designed to serve as the technological foundation for interactive tools and games.
+Built on top of the robust [**Raylib**](https://github.com/raysan5/raylib) framework, it provides a flexible Component-based architecture and a hierarchical Scene Graph, designed to serve as the technological foundation for interactive tools and games.

 > **Note:** This repository contains the **Core Framework** library.
-> If you are looking for the visual editor, please visit the [Mistral Editor](https://github.com/Windmill-Studio/Mistral-Editor) repository.
+> If you are looking for the visual editor, please visit the [Mistral Editor](https://github.com/WindmillStudios/Mistral-Editor) repository.

 ## ✨ Key Features